bright/new-www/content/blog/from-hamlet-to-software-jarek’s-journey-to-devops-engineering.md

 I didn’t finish my studies because I was pursuing acting.
 I regret that now, but at the time, I felt this pressure to completely focus on acting. **All I kept hearing was that at 22, I was already too old, too "molded" to start in this profession**.
 If I could go back to those times, I’d tell myself: **“Hey, idiot, finish college first and then pursue this dream”**.

 ## Nevertheless, you ended up in software development.
 How did that happen?

+Since I was 18, I worked at a bank between my college semesters.
+That’s how **I landed a job as a company IT specialist, and it marked my first steps into the corporate world**.
+It gave me a lot of valuable experience – I learned how to collaborate with accountants, consultants, and other departments. **After I let go of my dream of acting, I was welcomed back there**.

+Later, I worked at another corporation in a shift-based job focused on backups.
+It was tough and not very exciting because no one expected us to solve anything; **it was just a ticket-driven job**.
+Then I moved to another corporation to work as an application administrator.
+Most of the tasks there were manual, and we couldn’t automate them.
+To be honest, **I’m a rather lazy person, and I don’t like repetitive work unless it’s absolutely necessary**.